-EUGENE, Ore. — Ten years ago, Linda Perrine left the tech world after spending the first half of her life working for the National Aeronautics and Space Administration to buy a neglected 32-acre farm.
+EUGENE, Ore. — Eleven years ago, Linda Perrine left the tech world and a career with the National Aeronautics and Space Administration to buy a neglected 32-acre farm.

-She turned the farm, which she named Honor Earth Farm, and began her production of organic Casina and Willamette hazelnuts.
+She turned the farm, which she named Honor Earth Farm, into an orchard where she produces organic Casina and Willamette hazelnuts.

-She is one of only a handful of organic hazelnut growers.
+Perrine is one of only a handful of organic hazelnut growers.
 Although 99 percent of U.S. hazelnuts are grown in Oregon, less than 1 percent are organic.
-In 2015 — the most recent year for which numbers are available — nine organic farms harvested 108 tons of hazelnuts, bringing in $859,810.
+In 2016 — the most recent year for which numbers are available — farms in the United States harvested 346 tons of hazelnuts, bringing in $1,540,558.

 To bring awareness to organic hazelnuts and the concerns of the smaller organic growers, Perrine helped start the Organic Hazelnut Growers Association in 2017.
 Since then, the association has moved to become a board-led cooperative, where Perrine is now president.

-The biggest challenge organic hazelnut producers such as Perrine have encountered has been processing.
-She said there are only a few organic nut processors in the area and it costs more because the nuts are not uniform in size so they take more time to sort and shell.
+Processing has been the biggest challenge that organic hazelnut producers have encountered.
+Perrine said there are only a few organic nut processors in the area and it costs more because the nuts are not uniform in size so they take more time to sort and shell.
 One of their goals is to build their own processing facility, and they are working on a fundraising campaign to raise $1.5 million.

-In general, certified organic growers have a higher profit opportunity than conventional growers, Nathan Kroeker, another founding member and spokesman for the association, said.
-However, it depends on the method of selling a farmer chooses.
+Although generally, certified organic growers have a higher profit opportunity than conventional growers, it depends on the method of selling a farmer chooses, Nathan Kroeker, another founding member and spokesman for the association, said.

 In-shell organic nuts sell wholesale for about $3.40 a pound, he said.
 But custom processing returns the kernels to the farmer who can sell them directly to consumers for about $8 a pound or for up to $20 a pound at retail stores such as Market of Choice or Whole Foods.